 -

-Core Workout
+Great Core Workout

 The majority of toning Stairmaster benefits focus on the lower body muscle groups.
-You will also get a core workout by maintaining the correct form as outlined above and engaging your abs.
+You will also get a core workout by maintaining the correct form outlined above and engaging your abs.

-A strong core improves balance.
-Good balance is beneficial for people of all ages, especially older folks.
 Additionally, a strong core improves posture and spinal alignment and helps to prevent or alleviate chronic back pain.

 It also makes it easier to do day-to-day tasks, such as lifting young children, hoisting groceries out of the car, and even walking up a steep flight of stairs.